 These sensitivity classifications - together with visually sensitive ridges are mapped on Figure 3.36.
 The callows of the Suck River and the Ballinasloe esker are both classified as having a high sensitivity these landscapes are most vulnerable to change.
+The remainder of the east of the plan area including the these landscapes are most vulnerable to change.
 The remainder of the east of the plan area including the town centre is classified as being of a moderate sensitivity while the remainder of the west of the plan area is designated as being of a low sensitivity.
 Figure 3.36 illustrates the landscape sensitivities within the plan area.